u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/invoicing/invoicing_policy.rst

 .. image:: invoicing_policy/invoicing-policy-general-info-tab.png
    :align: center
-   :alt: How to change your invoicing policy on a product form on Odoo Sales.
+   :alt: How to change your invoicing policy on a product form on Thrive Bureau ERP Sales.

 Impact on sales flow
 ====================

-In Odoo *Sales*, the basic sales flow starts with the creation of a quotation.
+In Thrive Bureau ERP *Sales*, the basic sales flow starts with the creation of a quotation.
 Then, that quotation is sent to a customer.
 Next, it needs to be confirmed, which turns the quotation into a sales order.
 This, in turn, creates an invoice.